CL2731/Schedules/README.md

 ### Code highlights
 ![image](https://user-images.githubusercontent.com/100871996/162272475-76d63aeb-b5f1-4186-856d-1fa82e15be3b.png)

-This snippit of code allows the site to allways be up to date in corispondance with the users computer.
+This snippit of code allows the site to allways be up to date in correspondence with the users computer.

 ### Author
 © Caitiln Lindauer